 Listservs and Email support for Committees and Groups

-Some PYM committees set up listservs, such as with Google Groups, for communication among themselves (though they almost always defer decision-making to their meeting times, which makes for better process in finding Unity).
-Email listservs work by having one email address, such as email@example.com, which sends the intended email to everyone in the group.
+Some PacYM committees set up listservs, such as with Google Groups, for communication among themselves (to arrange and confirm meeting times, for examples).
+Email listservs work by having one email address, such as firstname.lastname@example.org or email@example.com, which sends the intended email to everyone in the group.
 This makes it easier to ensure that everyone gets the sent message (that someone isn’t inadvertently left off, or that it goes to their correct address), and it also creates an email archive.

 Here are some tips if you’re setting up or updating your committee’s listserv:

 - Make sure more than one person is the ‘owner’ in case something happens to one of them or their email account.
-One option is to ask Communications Committee to appoint a person or account to be your back-up administrator (they don’t have to read all the emails, just have access if need be).
+One option is to ask Communications Committee to appoint a person or account to be your back-up administrator (they won’t read the emails shared within the committee, just have access if need be).

-- Ask the PYM Presiding Clerk if they want to be on your listserv (this keeps them updated and allows them to easily communicate with your committee).
+- Ask the PacYM Presiding Clerk if they want to be on your listserv (this keeps them updated and allows them to easily communicate with your committee).

 - Decide if you want it to be a closed or open group.
 In the permission settings, make sure that all of your members can send/post.
 There is an option to allow ‘anyone on the web’ to send messages to the group; there might be a reason you want this, but probably not.
 You can also make the group visible or invisible in the Google Group listings: unless you want anyone on the web to be able to ask to join, set it to private.